 Noreena Hertz in her 2001 book The Silent Takeover was among the first to point out that democratically-elected governments no longer represent the interests of their electorates, let alone protest groups.
 Their main function is to supply service and infrastructure for big business.
 How did this happen, she asks?
 Why would any democratic institution choose to defer to anybody whose raison d’etre is not the welfare of society, but the maximisation of its own wealth?

 Hertz dates it to the ascendency of Thatcher who sold off public utitilies, deregulated the financial markets and put inordinate power into the hands of corporations, on the basis that what is good for capitalism is good for – well, she didn’t call it that, but – society.
-In fact, the seeds of Thatcherism were sown long before Thatcher. in 1776 Adam Smith theorised in his hugely influential book The Wealth of Nations that you can increase total wealth by improving the efficiency of work.
-Instead of everyone scrabbling for their piece of the existing pie, he surmised, the actual size of the pie could be increased, benefitting everyone and alleviating poverty.
-The first part of theory worked brilliantly, especially for the early adopters, the Dutch and the British.
+In fact, the seeds of Thatcherism were sown long before Thatcher.
+In 1776 Adam Smith theorised in his hugely influential book The Wealth of Nations that you can increase total wealth by improving the efficiency of work.
+Instead of everyone scrabbling for their piece of the existing pie, he surmised, the actual size of the pie could be increased, benefiting everyone and alleviating poverty.
+The first part of that theory worked brilliantly, especially for the early adopters, the Dutch and the British.
 The unintended consequences, however, have proved incalculably disastrous.
 From Smith’s ideas developed the capitalist growth economy and the Industrial Revolution with its horrendous impact on many millions of working class and colonised peoples and enslaved Africans.
 Blake’s ‘dark satanic mills’ were the thin end of a very thick wedge.

 Hertz suggests that since governments no longer act primarily in the interests of electorates, we, the common people, must exercise power in other ways.
 Businesses are very sensitive to consumer trends.
 Our actions as consumers are more powerful than our actions as voters.
 Shopping is, in effect, the new politics.